 3. P5 L42: Please describe how the initial conditions are selected, e.g. every 10 years or so.
 Also need to show that 7 members are enough to make the initial conditions are independent.
 This is important as the internal decadal or cetennial variability, particularly in the Southern Ocean as mentioned in the draft by citing Li and Conil (2003), matter for the choice of sufficient number of ensembles and their intervals.
 I am concerned that the impact of ocean states may overwhelm the effect of reducing noise.

 Response: The initial conditions are selected from the SC equilibrium run every 5 years apart from year 420 to 450.
-We have clarified this in Page 7 Line 9-11.
+We have clarified this on Page 7 Line 9-11.

 The effects of traditional initial-condition ensemble and the interactive-ensemble are quite different.
 Therefore, in the revised manuscript, we focus on the differences between the IE model output and one single SC model output.
-Considering the high computational cost, the interactive-ensemble in this study is performed with 7 atmospheric components.
+Considering the high computational cost, the interactive-ensemble in this study is performed with 7 atmospheric components as a compromise.
 Yeh and Kirman (2004) demonstrated that, the amplitude of internal atmospheric variability at air-sea interface decreases proportionally to the increasing of number of AGCM realizations.
 We have clarified this in Page 7 Line 5-9.

 4. P5 L54: Need to indicate coupling time step.

 Response: The single ocean model and the sea ice model are coupled with the ensemble mean flux of the multiple atmospheric members at every coupling step, one day for the ocean model and 60 minutes for the sea ice model.
-We have clarified this in Page 7 Line 12-15.
+We have clarified this on Page 7 Line 12-15.

 5. Fig. 2: Need to show SST bias compared with observation (refer to also general comments)